mahmouddwidar/Front-End-Projects/README.md

 **Visit the Project:**

-Explore the live version of the project here: [Construction - Landing Page](https://mahmouddwidar.github.io/Front-End-Projects/Construction/)
+Explore the live version of the project here: <a href="https://mahmouddwidar.github.io/Front-End-Projects/Construction/" target="_blank">Construction - Landing Page</a>